Salmanbasharat/UFO_updated/README.md

 ## **PROJECT OVERVIEW**
 This project is about organizing the UFO sighting data and dispay it on a web page in a table form.
 The data is stored in JavaScript array and HTML, JS and Bootsrap are the main tools used in the project.

+I have customized the webpage using Bootstrap, and equipped the table with several fully functional filters that would allow users to interact with the visualizations.

 The table has been made dynamic by allowing the data to be filtered on different parameters like Date, city, state, country and shape of the UFO sighting.

 ## **RESULTS**